mabogunje/yorudi/README.md

 #### 2. Underdotted Characters
 The Yoruba alphabet features several underdotted letters.
 The underdot is used indicate a modified pronounciation of the normal sound.
-For example, the letter 'ṣ', is pronounced *'sh'*
+For example, the letter 'ṣ', is pronounced _'sh'_

 #### 3. Contraction
 Yoruba often uses assimilation and elision to contract words when forming other words, phrases, and sentences.
 These 2 processes are outlined below:

-1. Elision:- The deletion of a vowel e.g ní + ilé = n'ílé i.e "in" + "house" = "in the house"
+* **Elision** :- This is the deletion of a vowel when joining words

+    e.g ní + ilé = n'ílé i.e "in" + "house" = "in the house"

-2. Assimilation :- The inheritance by a vowel of another vowel sound. e.g kú + ilé = kúulé i.e "greet" + "house" = "greetings" (used when visiting people in their homes)
+* **Assimilation** :- This is the inheritance by a vowel of another vowel sound when joining words

+    e.g kú + ilé = kúulé i.e "greet" + "house" = "greetings" (used when visiting people in their homes)

 As a result of this contraction, there is often little difference between a word and a phrase.